 Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic condition in which the pancreas produces little or no insulin, a hormone needed to allow sugar (glucose) to enter cells to produce energy.
 The far more common type 2 diabetes occurs when the body becomes resistant to insulin or doesn't make enough insulin.

 Various factors may contribute to type 1 diabetes, including genetics and exposure to certain viruses.
-Although type 1 diabetes typically appears during childhood or adolescence, it also can develop in adults.
+Although type 1 diabetes usually appears during childhood or adolescence, it also can begin in adults.

-Despite active research, type 1 diabetes has no cure, although it can be managed.
-With proper treatment, people who have type 1 diabetes can expect to live longer, healthier lives than they did in the past.
+Despite active research, type 1 diabetes has no cure.
+But it can be managed.
+With proper treatment, people with type 1 diabetes can expect to live longer, healthier lives than did people with type 1 diabetes in the past.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.